dmitryshurov/flask_template/README.md

 ### Test

-After running the project as described above, just run all tests:
+After running the project as described above, just run all tests (it may take some time to build Docker image during the first run):

 ```
 ./run_tests.sh